Nightwatch (1997 film): Production

-Principal photography for the remake took place in Culver City, California and UCLA.
-Nightwatch took a year to complete, due to a series of test screenings and reshoots Miramax ordered.
-Changes made by Miramax to the finished cut included reducing the role of James's girlfriend Marie, and adding a "more satisfying final scene".
+Nightwatch took much longer to complete than originally expected, due to a series of test screenings and reshoots Miramax ordered.
+According to McGregor, one of these reshoots forced him to fly back to Los Angeles and cancel a two day holiday he had set aside for his wife and baby daughter.
+Changes made by Dimension to the finished cut included reducing the role of Marie, and adding a "more satisfying final scene".
 Bornedal went on to state that "the actual shooting of Nightwatch was terrific, everything was totally wonderful, and I was free to do as I pleased, but everything suddenly became extremely complicated during the post-production phase".